 And DR announced the full astronomical solution of the document at the very NGS 1989 December 11 press-conference where the NavFou was (again) anticipating the elimination of DR from the scene.
 Later, the NavFou's Doug Davies (Adm.
 Tom Davies' son) privately acknowledged (verbally: 1991 April 19) the obvious validity of this DR solution (which fits both stars exactly to their arcmin-precision; even the notepaper's size and quality is consistent with the type Peary was using only in the vicinity of 1894); but, of course, neither he nor NGS has ever published such an admission.
 Thus, the pristine public record continues to prove positively: when in controversy with DR, these experts are never wrong.

 [In the sewer of fanatical Peary-Henson literature flaying DR over this document, you naturally won't find anywhere the information that it was DR who ended up solving it.
 Nor, when DR is depicted as eternally-discredited for being misled by American Geographical Society-Carnegie Institute-originated misidentification of unlabelled chronometer numbers as compass-data, will you learn that Navigation Foundation chief Adm.
-Davies' 1984 paper on Amerigo Vespucci's data believed that the Nürnberg-longitude-based 15th century astronomical tables of astronomer Regiomontanus were computed according to the longitude of Königsberg: an entirely original Davies confusion (by contrast to DR's AGS-Carnegie-inspired screwup).
+Davies' 1984 paper on Amerigo Vespucci's data believed that the Nürnberg-longitude-based 15th century astronomical tables of astronomer Regiomontanus were computed according to the longitude of Prussian Königsberg: an entirely original Davies confusion (by contrast to DR's AGS-CarnegieInst-inspired screwup).
 Cause: “Regiomontanus” is merely Latin for Kö:nigsberg; so Davies was confusing an astronomer's name with his longitude.
+(Regiomontanus' professional name signified his birthplace, Franconian Königsberg, at 50°05'N, 10°34'E, not his tables' longitude.)
 Note: DR does not believe that this implies that we ignore the valid parts of Davies' work, for which DR is (entirely unreciprocally) grateful.
 All Davies' (and Portney's) goofy errors show is that none of us is always right; so, observers' ultimate consultant ought to be the evidence, not The Experts.
 See DIO 10 n.154 [p.69].]

 Some details: NGS's 1989/6 June National Geographic Magazine “Geographica” article headlined the NGS-NF “Careful Study” misidentified the BetDoc as a 1906 February timesight.
 Though D.Davies has (privately) admitted the error, National Geographic has naturally never retracted.
 That would help the Enemy, and this is war.
 And Grosvenor was NGS' War-President.
 (Science and DIO are self-correcting.
 Mudslingers aren't.)